cbourke/ComputerScienceII/documents/faq.md

 # Linux Server

-You have access to a (SUSE) linux server hosted at `cse-linux-01.unl.edu`.
+You have access to a (SUSE) linux server hosted at `nuros.unl.edu`.
 You can login to this server using SSH (Secure Shell) using your Canvas login and password.
 Your Canvas login will look something like `cbourke3`; it is *not* your NUID.